Princess Jeongmyeong: Marriage

-She later bore Hong Ju-Won 7 sons and 1 daughter.
-Which, through her second eldest son, Hong Man-Yong; her great-great-great-granddaughter, Lady Hyegyeong, eventually married her step great-great-great-great-grandnephew, Crown Prince Sado.
-Crown Prince Sado is the grandson of her step great-great-grandnephew, King Sukjong.
+She later bore Hong Ju-won 7 sons and 1 daughter, but only 4 sons and the daughter survived to adulthood.
+Which, through her second eldest son, Hong Man-yong; her great-great-great-granddaughter, Lady Hyegyŏng, eventually married her great-great-great-great half-grandnephew, Crown Prince Sado.
+Crown Prince Sado was the grandson of her great-great half-grandnephew, King Sukjong.

-Her third eldest son, Hong Man-Hyeong, married Queen Inhyeon's paternal aunt, and eventually became the great-great-great-grandparents of Royal Noble Consort Won of the Pungsan Hong clan; who was the concubine of her step great-great-great-great-great-grandson, King Jeongjo.
+Her third eldest son, Hong Man-hyeong, married Queen Inhyeon's paternal aunt, and eventually became the great-great-great-grandparents of Royal Noble Consort Won; who was the concubine of her great-great-great-great-great-grandnephew, and great-great-great-great-grandson, King Jeongjo.

 After Queen Inmok's death

 After her mother's death, there were some suspicions of King Injo and King Hyojong due to the letters that were found in the palace in the Queen Dowager's living quarters.
 Then, Princess Jeongmyeong, and the court ladies who accompanied and involved, were arrested one after one and in a row, suffered not only several sentences and torture, but also death sentences.
 Even after getting torture and several sentences, she received the best treatment as an adult from her families during the King Hyeonjong and King Sukjong's reign.